 Substrate specificity.

-Since some of the other gonococcal glycosyltransferases possessed broad substrate specificity, we used various radiolabeled compounds to test their ability to act as a substrate for LgtE.
-The data indicate that the enzyme was only able to use UDP-Gal efficiently as a substrate.
-Incorporation of radioactivity into purified LOS with UDP-GalNAc and UDP-Glc occurred at an efficiency of less then 1% of the level seen for UDP-Gal (data not shown).
-This is in contrast to LgtA from N. meningiditis, which can use both UDP-GlcNAc and UDP-GalNAc as substrates at almost the same efficiency (3).
+Since some of the other gonococcal glycosyl transferases possessed broad substrate specificity, we used various radiolabeled compounds to test for their ability to act as a substrate for LgtE.
+The data indicate that the enzyme was only able to efficiently use UDP-Gal as a substrate (Table 2).
+Incorporation of radioactivity into purified LOS using UDP-GalNAc and UDP-Glc occurred at an efficiency of less then 1 % of the level seen for UDP-Gal.
+This is in contrast to LgtA from N. meningiditis that can use both UDP-GlcNAc and UDP-GalNAc as a substrate at almost the same efficiency (3).

 Acceptor specificity.
-The genetic data indicate that the natural acceptor for LgtE should be the LOS structure present in strain F62 Δ lgtA Δ lgtE and that the activity of this enzyme should be the addition of a galactose to the α -chain glucose.
-The LOS structure present in the wild-type strain F62 lacks a free α - or β -chain glucose; hence, it should not be an acceptor for LgtE.

-To test this prediction, we used the LOS isolated from several derivatives of N. gonorrhoeae strain F62 and from N. subflava 44.
-The data showed that LgtE could mediate the addition of radiolabeled Gal to LOS isolated from a variety of strains in addition to the one that possessed an LOS structure that was predicted to be the biosynthetic intermediate (LOS from strains F62, F62 Δ lgtA Δ rfaK Δ lgtF, F62 Δ lgtA Δ lgtG, and 44 showed 80, 70, 50, and 50%, respectively, of the strain F62 Δ lgtA Δ lgtE LOS acceptor specificity).
-The efficiency of transfer of Gal residues to F62 Δ lgtA Δ lgtE and F62 showed the same efficiency in the reactions containing decreased concentrations of acceptor LOS structures (Fig. 5).
+The genetic data indicate that the natural acceptor for LgtE should be the LOS structure present in strain F62? lgtA? lgtE and the activity of this enzyme should be the addition of a galactose onto the ?-chain glucose.
+The LOS structure present in the wild-type F62 strain lacks a free? or ?-chain glucose; hence it should not be a acceptor for LgtE.
+To test this prediction we used the LOS isolated from several derivatives of N. gonorrhoeae F62 strain and from N. subflava 44.
+The data presented in Table 3 show that LgtE could mediate the addition of radiolabeled Gal onto LOS isolated from a variety of strains in addition to the one that possessed an LOS structure that was predicted to be the biosynthetic intermediate.
+The efficiency of transfer of Gal residues to F62? lgtA? lgtE and F62 showed the same efficiency in the reactions containing decreased concentrations of acceptor LOS structures (Fig. 4).
 To prove that the LOS from both strains possessed the same acceptor specificity, an autoradiography experiment was performed.
-After radiolabeling, LOSs were analyzed by electrophoresis on an SDS-Tris-Tricine gel and then subjected to autoradiography.
-While the data clearly indicated that radioactivity was incorporated into the LOS samples, the width of the signal on the autoradiogram prevented us from determining which LOS structure was serving as an acceptor (data not shown)
+After radiolabeling, LOSs were analyzed by electrophoresis on a SDS-Tris-Tricine gel and then subjected to autoradiography.
+While the data clearly indicated that radioactivity was incorporated into the LOS samples, the width of the signal on the autoradiogram prevented us from determining which LOS structure was serving as an acceptor (Data not shown)

-As an alternative approach to demonstrating the addition of galactose to neisserial LOSs, we used unlabeled UDP-galac-

-FIG. 5.
-Dependence of efficiency of transfer of donor UDP-Gal residue to different concentrations of LOS structures isolated from strains F62 Δ lgtA Δ lgtE and F62.
-The ability of the LgtE protein to transfer galactose to various concentrations of LOS was determined by incubating different concentrations of LOS in 30 μl of reaction buffer (50 mM MES buffer [pH 7.3], 10 mM MnCl2, and 1 mM UDP-galactose).
-The reaction mixes were incubated for 2 h at 30°C, and reactions were terminated by the addition of 10 μl of 20% SDS and heating at 70°C for 3 min.
-Triangles, LOS from F62; squares, LOS from F62 Δ lgtA Δ lgtE.

-tose as a substrate and various LOS acceptors as recipients.
-Strain F62 Δ lgtA Δ lgtE expresses an LOS structure that is the natural acceptor for LgtE.
-The data presented in Fig. 6A (lanes 4 and 6) indicated that LgtE was able to modify the LOS expressed by F62 Δ lgtA Δ lgtE.
-These data indicate that under the experimental conditions that we employed, LgtE appeared to mediate the addition of multiple galactose residues.
+As an alternate approach to demonstrating the addition of galactose onto Neisserial LOS's, we utilized unlabeled UDP-galactose as a substrate, and various LOS acceptors as recipients.
+Strain F62? lgtA? lgtE expresses an LOS structure that is the natural acceptor for LgtE.
+The data presented in figure 6A (Lanes 4 and 6) indicate that LgtE is able to modify LOS expressed by F62? lgtA? lgtE.
+These data indicate that under the experimental conditions we employed, LgtE appeared to mediate the addition of multiple galactose residues.

-The data presented above indicated that strain LOS F62 Δ lgtA Δ rfaK Δ lgtF LOS was able to serve as an acceptor for galactose from UDP-galactose.
-Since this strain's LOS is truncated and contains only two heptoses, it should not possess the acceptor structure for LgtE.
+The data presented in table 3 indicate that strain LOS F62? lgtA?
+RfaK?
+LgtF LOS was able to serve as a acceptor for galactose from UDP-galactose.
+Since this strain's LOS is truncated and contain only two heptoses, it should not possess the acceptor structure for LgtE.
 In an effort to visualize this addition, whole cells were incubated with purified LgtE as described above.
-The data presented in Fig. 6B, lane 2, clearly show that incubation of whole cells with LgtE resulted in the appearance of a new LOS band.
-Since the mobility of this band was slower than that of LOS isolated from F62AlgtA, this suggests that this LOS has had three or more galactose moieties added to it.
+The data presented in Fig. 6, panel B, lane 2, clearly shows that incubation of whole cells with LgtE results in the appearance of a new LOS band.
+Since the mobility of this band is slower than that of LOS isolated from LOS F62? lgtA, it suggests that this LOS has had three or more galactose moieties added to it.
 However, only a small percentage of the molecules were acted upon by LgtE.
-While the addition of galactose to this acceptor was unexpected, the addition of multiple galactose moieties is consistent with the data in Fig. 6A.
+While the addition of galactose onto this acceptor was unexpected, the addition of multiple galactose moieties is consisted with the data seen in figure 6, panel A.